 For some super fresh fruit juice and smoothies, head to Rebar.
 It’s a vegetarian restaurant with some of the best beverage selections in Victoria.

 The restaurant is also super adorable.
-They have brightly colored tablecloths, and their corner location provides a great spot for people-watching.
+They have brightly colored tablecloths, and their corner location is great for people-watching.

 DUTCH BAKERY